TL;DR - How to choose a customer messaging platform for high-volume B2C conversations?

 The platform consolidates all conversations into a shared inbox, giving every agent full context.
 This allows faster responses, consistent service and a complete view of how customers interact with the business across their lifecycle.

-How does a customer messaging software work?
+How does customer messaging software work?

 Most customer messaging platforms work by connecting to channel APIs—such as the WhatsApp Business API, Instagram Graph API or Facebook Messenger API—and routing all inbound messages into a unified inbox.
 Agents and automation then handle these conversations from a single interface.